marcus-grant/dev-notes/dev-ops/security-notes.md

 ### Setup CA Directory
 - Use easy-rsa's `make-cadir ~/openvpn-ca`
-- Go to that folder
+- Go to that folderE

 ### Configure CA Variables
 - edit the file `~/openvpn-ca/vars`